mtlevolio/pylinkchecker/README.rst

 Requirements
 ------------

+pylinkchecker does not require external libraries if executed with python 2.x.
+It requires beautifulsoup4 if executed with python 3.x.
-pylinkchecker requires beautifulsoup4.
-It should be installed automatically if you use pip or easy_install. pylinkchecker has been tested on python 2.6, python 2.7, and python 3.3.
+It has been tested on python 2.6, python 2.7, and python 3.3.

 Optional Requirements
 ---------------------

-These libraries must be installed to enable certain modes in pylinkchecker:
+These libraries can be installed to enable certain modes in pylinkchecker:

 lxml
   beautifulsoup can use lxml to speed up the parsing of HTML pages.
 Because